 It all began in rural Quebec in the late 1950s.
-Fernand Lachance of Warwick, Quebec claims that one day in 1957 an impatient customer ordered cheese curds while he was waiting for his French fries.
-To mask the fact that the French fries were cold they decided to put hot gravy on them.
-When he got his order he decided to combine the fries and hot gravy with his cheese curds.
-While combining the ingredients Lachance hollered Ã§a va faire une maudite poutine (“this is gonna make a fucking mess!”).
-Linguists have no record of the word being used before 1978, but from this time on it’s been associated with the cheese covered French fries topped with gravy.
-And golly wee it tastes good!
+Fernand Lachance of Warwick, Quebec claims that one day in 1957 an impatient customer ordered cheese curds while he was waiting for his fries.
+To mask the fact that the fries were cold, they decided to put hot gravy on them.
+Who would notice?
+When he got his order, he decided to combine the fries and hot gravy with his cheese curds.
+While combining the ingredients, Lachance hollered, “Ca va faire une maudite poutine!”
+[This is gonna make a fucking mess!].
+Linguists have no record of the word being used before 1978, but from this time on, it’s been associated with the cheese covered fries topped with gravy.
+And golly wee, it tastes good!